Architecture of PowerShell Automation Platform

 - CI/CD Integration: Future plans to integrate documentation and testing into CI/CD pipelines for continuous updates and validation.

-This architecture ensures that the PowerShell Enterprise Automation Platform remains robust, adaptable, and aligned with enterprise needs for automation, security, and compliance.
+This architecture ensures that the PowerShell Automation Platform remains robust, adaptable, and aligned with production needs for automation, security, and compliance.
+The current implementation provides immediate value through PSAdminCore and targeted scripts, while the planned modular structure will enable greater scalability and maintainability.